woocart/localizations/UK/products-toys.md

 This drone has the ability to fly at 3 different speeds and also has an altitude control button so you can hold it steady if you want to take photographs or video.
 There is the option to turn off the led lights that are on the propeller arms to save battery power, although they are necessary at night to keep sight of your drone.
 Equipped with the Newest 6-Axis Gyro Control System, this quadcopter has the characteristics of stable flight and easy operation.
 The camera can support Wi-Fi real-time transmission for IOS or Android System.
 It is suitable for most cell phones.
 It is very easy to carry around with you in its folded state, with the wings and legs of the drone folded in.
 The drone is controlled by the included remote control which has all the controls required to do everything with this drone; it also includes a detachable phone holder so that you can record when flying.
 The built-in camera can be controlled by IOS/Android cell phone via the TOZO drone app which can be downloaded from the Q code on the box.
 There is a manual included which gives you basic instructions on how to do everything.
 The remote control is similar to a game controller, it is easy to hold and it has easy button controls.
-There is a one-button take-off and a one-button land that makes flying for a beginner very easy.
+Featuring a one-button take-off and a one-button land, it makes flying very easy for a beginner.

 - 88% of the customers who bought the drone have rated it with 5 stars
 - Foldable Design - bring it anywhere, saves the space with folding size 122×94×57mm